flopezag/tutorials.secured-OrionLD/README.md

 ### Create a PEP Proxy

 By default, the docker-compose is created with default credentials.
-It is a security issue in production environments and it is recommended to create a new PEP Proxy account.
+It is a security issue in production environments, and it is recommended to create a new PEP Proxy account.
 To create a new PEP Proxy account within an application, send a POST request to the `/v1/applications/{{application-id}}/pep_proxies` endpoint along with the `X-Auth-Token` header from a previously logged in administrative user.